denv3rr/ConsoleLogoOutputer/README.md

 For example:

+- In the function to print art in a downward scrolling pattern, you need 3 parameters: string name (`std::string`), white space scroll delay (`int`), and line scroll delay (`int`).

     -   ````
         void printASCIIArtScrolling(const std::string &asciiArt, int delayNonWhitespace, int delayLine) {
             // Code
         }

         ````

         This function that scrolls through ASCII art character-by-character and has a speed customizer for scrolling through both lines and whitespace.
 To edit these variables, simply navigate to `main.cpp`, go to that function, and change the timer values like so:

         ````
         // seperet.com voodoo logo
         printASCIIArtScrolling(scroll_voodooASCII, 0, 50);
         ````

 ## Compiling